Name: Audrey Wensley

 I remember, although very young, my biological father doing what others would find to be unbelievable.
 Mostly to my mother but many times in front of both me and my younger sister.
 I took to hiding my younger sister under the couch or the bed to try and shield her during any one of his violent episodes.

-Only once outside of the leg break do I actually remember any sort of assault towards myself personally.
+Only once outside of the leg break do I actually remember any sort of physical action towards myself personally.
 I woke in the night once again but of a nightmare.
 Crying out for someone, he answered me with a strike to my face causing me to bleed on my sheets.
 This was then cause for punishment the following morning.

 My story is one that, unfortunately, is all too common.
 More than most will ever know about.
 Stories like this know no boundaries and exist in all walks of life.